 Pa = air-side pressure in the expansion tank (psi)

-H = height from inlet of the tank to highest point in system (ft)
+H = height from the inlet of the tank to the highest point in the system (ft)

 Dc = density of water at its coldest state / typically filling (lb/ft3)